rometsch/fargocpt/README.md

 - FFTW_HOME: prefix of the FFTW installation (default /usr)
 - GSL_HOME: prefix of the GSL installation (default /usr)

-If you installed MPI, FFTW, and GSL through a package manager, chances are good that the defaults will work out of the box.
+If you installed MPI, FFTW, and GSL through a package manager, chances are good that the defaults will work out of the box (e.g. for the Ubuntu example above).
 The same can be expected for clusters that use the `module` framework.
 Then the `_HOME` variables should be set by loading the modules.

 The `_HOME` variables should be the path that points to the directory that includes both the `include` and `lib` that contain the header files and shared libraries.
 To find them, search for, e.g., `mpi.h` and `libmpi.so` (use the `locate` or `find` commands).

-## TODOs

-+ move subkeplerian boundary condition call from artificalviscosity.cpp to boundary conditions / simulation.cpp

 ## Tests